September 19, 2017

 So, if we’re comparing the 2 Carrier units from the previous section, you’d want to go with the Carrier Infinity 24ANB1 21 SEER for the highest comfort.

 Ask away!
+Cool Today serves communities in Florida and has locations in Orlando, Tampa, Dunedin, Sarasota, and Naples.
 Contact us and we’ll be happy to answer any SEER or AC questions you have.
 We can also help you get a price estimate to install a new AC in your home.